Sonly1/welcome-api/README.md

 # JavaScript Projects

 ### Description
-The scripts is meant to facilate manual work not yet provided by the User Interphase.
+The scripts is meant to facilitate manual work that the UI has not yet provided by the software.

 ### Installation
 Make sure you have Node.js installed on your machine.
 You can download it from [[Node.js](https://nodejs.org/).](https://nodejs.org/en)